Andros Townsend Hair Transplant: Did It Actually Happen?

 Because of the kinks and curves in Afro hair that extend down into the hair follicle, the graft isn’t clearly visible, which can lead to a higher transection rate.
 But in FUT, the strip of skin is taken out, which makes it easier to extract individual hair follicles with more care, ensuring greater graft survival rates.

 If the donor area’s weak enough, the patient cannot afford to lose hair grafts to transection as it will affect the overall hair density.
-That’s why FUT may have been recommended for Andros Townsend hair transplant.
+For this reason, it’s possible that Townsend might’ve been recommended the FUT procedure over the FUE one.

 How Many Hair Grafts Did Andros Townsend Hair Transplant Need?